cooperhewitt/d3-timeline-event-horizon/README.md

 	<link rel="stylesheet" type="text/css" href="css/d3.timeline.event-horizon.css" />
 	<script type="text/javascript" src="javascript/d3.min.js"></script>
-	<script type="text/javascript" src="javascript/d3.timeline.event-horizon.js"></script>
+	<script type="text/javascript" src="javascript/d3.timeline.event-horizon.min.js"></script>

-Then you need to add a `div` element that will contain the timeline:
+Then you need to add a `div` element that will contain the timeline.
+The height and width of the timeline are derived from the corresponding properties of the parent `div` element.

 	<div id="timeline"></div>

+_Important: As of this writing the library can manage dynamic widths but really only works for timelines that are 200px tall.
+This is a bug that exists (and is tolerated) for the sake of expediency but will be fixed soon._

 The you'll need to define the context (a list of events) for the timeline and optional event that will displayed in that context.
 Once you've done that simply